 The M4-pattern carbine boasts a 16-inch M4 profile chrome-moly-vanadium barrel (1:7 twist), mid-length gas system and aircraft-grade aluminum receivers.
 It has an A2 front sight, as well as a stainless-steel carrier and Carpenter 158 steel bolt head, which is tough as nails.
 In the rear, the 5.56 has a 6-position M4 buttstock, upfront a plain-Jane M4 handguard, which isn't much to write home about, but gets the job done.
 MSRP: $849, palmettostatearmory.com

 One of those hidden gem companies, Radical Firearms gives you a lot of options in piecing together your gun.
-One of the most welcome, the choice of rails.
+One of the most welcome is the choice of rails.
 In all, there are five styles to choose from, better matching the gun to your particular application.
 The ultralight FCR, ridge FGS and quad-rail FGQ all keep the carbine’s price rock-bottom; but the suppressor-friendly MHR and ultra-slim RPR won’t break the bank.
-In all cases, they free-float the barrel, offer a ton of attachment points and boast top rails that runs seamlessly into the receiver.
+In all cases, they free-float the barrel, offering a ton of attachment points and boast top rails that run seamlessly into the receiver.

 Even better, with Radical you have caliber options running from 5.56 NATO up to .450 SOCOM.
 Though, only the standby AR caliber and .300 Blackout chamberings keep the gun at its most economical.
 The one hang-up, it does require you to invest in an optic or iron sights.
 But with everything else—including price—Radical Firearms offers that’s a small bump with this budget AR-15.
 MSRP: Starting at $684, radicalfirearms.com